IcefirePhoenix/Tricord_3DS_Plugin/README.md

 - Description of the issue
 - Exact steps to replicate the issue

-To save an error log to your SD card, be sure to press X while in the crash screen.
+To save an error log to your SD card, be sure to press X while on the crash screen.
 The log can be found under `Tricord/Logs/[NA/EU/JP]`.

 If you do not have a GitHub account, you can also reach out via the [TFH Modding Discord server](https://discord.gg/P6csr4jc5U).
 Your feedback is greatly appreciated and helps make this project better for everyone!